3dcitydb/3dcitydb-docs/source/impexp/citygml-export.rst

    bounding box into a regular grid.
 The number of rows and columns can be defined by the user.
 Each tile of this grid is exported into its own file.
 To make sure that every city object is assigned to one tile only, the center point of its envelope is checked to be either inside or on the left or top border of the tile.
+-  **Feature type filter**: With the feature types filter, you can restrict the export to one or more features types by enabling the corresponding checkboxes.
+Only features of the chosen type(s) will be exported.

 When exporting 3D city model content to a single CityGML file, the file size may quickly grow.
 Although the Importer/Exporter supports writing